gmtmcd/Level-4-Individual-Project/src/readme.md

 # Readme

-Put a brief description of your code here.
-This should at least describe the file structure.
 The GradReflect project code builds an iOS app on either the simulator or a connected iOS mobile device.
 The app take the user to a home page with